What helps with sundowning: a calmer evening routine

 The sameness is the point.
 A predictable evening asks almost nothing of a tired memory.

 Keep your voice low and your sentences short.
-Don't argue or correct; the worry underneath is usually "Am I safe?", so answer that instead: "You're safe, and I'm right here."
-Then offer one small, familiar next thing, a cup of something warm, a photo album, a seat by the window.
-Turning on more soft light helps too; shadows feed the fear.
+Try not to argue if it is adding to the distress.
+Reassurance often helps, so one line to try is, "You're safe, and I'm right here."
+Then offer one small, familiar next thing: a warm drink, a photo album, a seat by the window.
+If the room has grown hard to see, more comfortable light may help too, since shadows can add to the confusion.

 If the restlessness comes with "I want to go home," even at home, we have a guide for those exact words: What to say when a loved one with dementia wants to go home.

 If confusion or agitation appears suddenly, or gets sharply worse within a day or two, don't assume it's sundowning.
-A quick change like that can signal something medical, like an infection, pain, or a medication problem, and it deserves a call to their doctor that day.
+A quick change like that can signal something medical, like an infection, pain, or a medication problem.
+Where it goes next depends on how sharp it is.
+Confusion that is new, or sharply worse than the confusion they usually live with, is a 911 call rather than a message left with the office; other sudden changes deserve a call to their doctor that day.
+When you can't tell which one you're looking at, make it the 911 call.
 And if evenings stay hard no matter what you try, bring that to the doctor too; there may be more going on than the time of day.

 The late-afternoon hour is one of the hardest in dementia care, and a rough evening does not mean you handled it wrong.
 Lower the bar on those nights without guilt.
 The routine gets another chance tomorrow, and so do you.